Pennsylvania College of Optometry

-Established by the friends, colleagues and classmates in memory of Dr. Barinas, Class of 2003, these scholarships are awarded to optometry students based on academic standing and financial need.
+Established by friends, colleagues and classmates in memory of Dr. Barinas, a member of the Class of 2003.

 Elsie Wright Billmeier Memorial Scholarship

-Established by Alton G. Billmeier, O.D., F.A.A.O., ’38, in memory of his late wife, Elsie Wright Billmeier, O.D., ’38.
+Established by Alton G. Billmeier, OD ’38 FAAO, in memory of his late wife, Elsie Wright Billmeier, OD ’38.
 Preference given to students from Maryland.

 Board of Trustees and Presidential Scholarships

 Awarded to selected first-year students from non-contract states on the basis of high academic record.
-The scholarships are valued at up to $6,500 per year, renewable for four years.
+The scholarships are renewable for four years.

 Alma L. Boben Memorial Scholarship